shoonia/storeon-velo/README.md

 #### `@init`

-It will be fired in `createStore()`.
+It will be fired in `createStoreon()`.
 The best moment to set an initial state.

 ```js
 store.on("@init", () => { });